lsst-dm/dm_dev_guide/services/data_protection.rst

 Protection Capabilities
 -----------------------

-30 day self-serve restore.
+30 day self-serve restore:
     Data locations supporting this tier of protection allow for users to retrieve, at their discretion and leisure, a previous data copy limited to a maximum age of 30 days.
 Data set versions are captured at a maximum of one per day.

-Disaster Recovery.
+Disaster Recovery:
     Data locations supporting this tier of protection provide disjoint-technology protection from data loss, accidental or otherwise, to restore to a point-in-time no greater than 30 days old.
 The particular point-in-time is subject to capability limitations.
     This tier does not allow for user-requested data restoration; it is a recovery mechanism for catastrophic failure only and limits project value loss due to the failure.

- No Protection.
+Protection:
     Data in this tier comes with no integrity or availability assurance beyond standard, best-practice data storage techniques.

 Note that these capability offerings, although in conformance with data storage best